Chicken Foot Dominoes Rules

 • Finish with the lowest pip total

-If you’re looking for a more structured game with personal trains, see Mexican Train Dominoes Rules.
+If you’re looking for a more structured game with personal trains, Mexican Train Dominoes Rules may be a better fit.

 What You Need to Play